Eat 'Em and Smile: Tour

 In 1987, Kerrang! magazine reviewed the Cobo Hall concert, calling it "One of the best shows I've ever witnessed" and "Pure entertainment with a sense of surprise.
 No one is better at this than DLR.
 Believe it!"

 In 2016, Ultimate Classic Rocks retrospective review said, "With help from touring keyboardist Brett Tuggle, the foursome tore through a set list that included an equal blend of Van Halen classics and songs from its new album each night, livening up Roth's traditional pre-'Ice Cream Man' storytelling introduction with a steel drum solo, and turning bass and guitar virtuosos Sheehan and Vai loose for an extended duel."

-In 2024, Billy Sheehan denied a rumor that there was a "duct tape line" on the stage during this tour that other members than Roth could not cross.
+In 2024, Billy Sheehan denied a rumor that there was a "duct tape line" on the stage during this tour that band members besides Roth could not cross.
 However, that became true of the Skyscraper tour and is why he did not join it.